 Cornerstone Kids is provided for children ages six months to eight years old.
 Children of all ages are also welcome to sit in the main gathering with their parent or caretaker.
 A comfortable nursing area is available for nursing mothers.
 All of the volunteers are well-known, trained and have undergone thorough background checks.

 If you know your family will be attending the gathering on Sunday, you can fill out this form to pre-register your kids for Cornerstone Kids each week (up until an hour before the gathering start).
-When you arrive at the check-in desk on Sunday morning, we will have your children’s name tag printed and a pager ready for you.
-Check in for the 9:00am gathering opens at 8:45am.
-Check in for the 11:15am gathering opens at 11:00am.
+When you arrive at the check-in desk on Sunday morning, we will have your children’s name tag printed and ready for you.
+Check in opens 15 minutes prior to each gathering.
 The preregistration process helps to streamline the check-ins on Sunday morning and will allow you more time to get settled for the gathering.

 All Cornerstone Kids families are invited to park in the lot next to 2333 Western after dropping children at the Cornerstone Kids entrance.